lf-energy/tac/tools/github.md

 ### Working with Markdown files

 Markdown files (.md) are commonly used on GitHub for documentation and other non-code assets.
 They look similar to a document but have markings to allow for formatting.
 It can be easier to work with Markdown by using tools.
-You can find information on the types of elements used in GitHub Markdown here: https://guides.github.com/features/mastering-markdown/.
+You can find information on the types of elements used in GitHub Markdown [here](https://guides.github.com/features/mastering-markdown/).

 There are also various tools you can use to help you see how your Markdown file will look when uploaded to GitHub.
 A good list of markdown editors can be found at [Awesome Markdown Editors & (Pre)viewers](https://github.com/mundimark/awesome-markdown-editors).